anishgautam555/Car-Recommender/README.md

 5. To open the server, either copy and paste the link on the line that says “Starting development server”, or CTRL + left click on the link.
 The website will open in your browser.

-# Instructions to run server:
+# Instructions to add API key:

 1. Open views.py.
 2. Scroll down to the very bottom, you should see a function called "ask_deepseek".